WasatchPhotonics/ENLIGHTEN/README_CHANGELOG.md

     - updated Write EEPROM tooltip
     - always save all rows of column-ordered CSV spectra regardless of ROI
     - output "NA" rather than 0 for values omitted due to ROI or spectral range
+    - use prefix and suffix in export filenames
 - 2023-05-15 4.0.11
     - added collated export
     - invert x-axis for 1064XL